sciencegey/python_artnet/README.md

 artNet.close()
 ```

-There are also plenty of arguments you can pass when you start the listner:
+There are also plenty of arguments you can pass when you start the listener:

 - **BINDIP** - Which IP address you want to *listen* on (usually a broadcast address).
 This is the only one you really ever need to change. *(Defaults to "" AKA 0.0.0.0 AKA all interfaces)*
 - **PORT** - Which UDP port you want to listen on.
 Shouldn't need to ever